diverse-project/kermeta/componentmodel.atruntime_projects/org.kermeta.art.documentation/readme.txt

-the toc.xml is both deployed via the primaryToc.xml and via the anchor into the DiVA studio Guide
+the toc.xml is both deployed in the kermeta MDK documentation and via the anchor into the DiVA studio Guide

 this allows to have both a unified DiVA studio view